 The directive has been the subject of intense campaigning.
-Indeed, some statistics inside the European Parliament show that MEPs have rarely or even never been subject to a similar degree of lobbying before (such as telephone calls, emails etc.).
+Some statistics inside the European Parliament show that MEPs have rarely or never been subject to a similar degree of lobbying before (through telephone calls, emails etc.).

-Such wide-ranging campaigning generally does lead to impressive claims snowballing; there are claims that the draft directive risks “breaking the internet", or "killing the internet".
+Such wide-ranging campaigning generally does lead to impressive claims snowballing; such as that the draft directive risks “breaking the internet", or "killing the internet".
 Since the draft directive does not confer any new rights on creatives, nor impose new obligations on internet platforms or news aggregators, such claims seem excessive.

 There are numerous precedents of lobbying campaigns predicting catastrophic outcomes, which have never come true.

 For example, telecom companies claimed phone bills would explode as a result of caps on roaming fees; the tobacco and restaurant lobbies claimed people would stop going to restaurants and bars as a result of the smoking ban in bars and restaurants; banks said they would have to stop lending to businesses and people, due to tougher laws on how they operated and the duty-free lobby even claimed that airports would close down as a result of the end of duty-free shopping in the single market.
 None of this happened.

 Is the main purpose of the directive to protect smaller content creators?